yogeshmpandey/yogeshmpandey.github.io/_posts/2018-09-01-Soloing-Singapore.md

 <img src="https://i.imgur.com/5LJt51p.jpg" alt="Singapore">

-In the month of August, I got an opportunity to visit Singapore for a week.
-Singapore is the second richest city-country Sandwiched between Malaysia and Indonesia.
+In the month of September, I got an opportunity to visit Singapore for a week.
+Singapore is the second richest city-country sandwiched between Malaysia and Indonesia.
-Singapore is one of the most popular travel destinations in the world for a lot of reasons.
+It is one of the most popular travel destinations in the world for a lot of reasons.
 It has skyscrapers and subways unique amalgamation of Chinese, Malay and Indian people along with a tropical climate, tasty food from hawker centres and easy accessibility to the well-known places.
 The only downside is that all the good places are very costly to visit.
 In the planning phase of my trip, I read that Singapore was a very walkable city.
 Which is not quite true but I still managed to cover Singapore by foot.
 Covering a county by foot is however, not recommended.

 I booked my Hostel named "The Atlas Station" in the outskirts of Little India suburb.
 It is a space-themed Hostel which has spacepod-esque rooms that are very good for privacy and have amazing aesthetics and cleanliness.
 Since My phone didn't had any signals, I downloaded the local maps as my phone